They both have an unexplained beluga whale in them.

 Beluga whales are part of the toothed whale family and their closest relatives are narwals.
 The name, beluga, comes from the Russian for "white", which is also the origin for the name of the beluga sturgeon, whence the caviar.
 Sturgeon and whale are no more closely related than any other mammal and fish.
 Known as the canary of the sea for their high-pitched vocalisations, belugas are unfortunately frequently kept in captivity, which is no place for a cetacean, but one or two captive belugas have been able to mimic human speech patters—what clever fellows.

-know that feeling).
+News that a beluga whale was spotted in the Thames brought back memories of Wally the Whale, a northern bottlenose whale that found itself stranded in Vauxhall, exhausted and disoriented (god knows I know that feeling).
 While the newest cetacean visitor seems to be thriving, Wally was less fortunate and died (god knows I know that feeling).

 No comments: